Quickstart

 Up and running in no time

-When you're ready to start developing, run npm install to install all dependencies, followed by:
+When you’re ready to start developing, run npm install, followed by:

 npm run dev